xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

     * combined tension functional `Tension_DE`
     * admissible encoding class and fairness constraints
     * singular set `S_sing_DE` and regular domain `M_DE_reg`
+    * symbolic tension tensor `T_ij_DE(m)` for internal diagnostics

   * At least two experiments have been defined with explicit falsification conditions and boundary notes.
+These experiments test only the encoding, not the canonical dark energy problem itself.

 * N_level: N1